 To further help you with your planning for Barcelona, we have some guides we think you’ll find useful.
 See our itinerary for 3 days in Barcelona, our guide to Gaudi sites in Barcelona, and our favourite photography locations in Barcelona to get you started.

-There are a few city passes for Barcelona, including the Barcelona City Pass, the Barcelona Card, and the Barcelona Pass.
-These work slightly differently, and so onE or the other might be better for you.
+There are a few city passes for Barcelona, including the Barcelona City Pass, the Barcelona Card, and the Go Barcelona Pass.
+These work slightly differently, and so one or the other might be better for you.
 See our full break down and review of all the passes in our comparison of the Barcelona Discount Passes.

 Finally, it’s worth bearing in mind that Barcelona has a bit of a poor reputation when it comes to petty crime, specifically around pick pockets, and items like phones being swiped off cafe tables.
-We have not personally experienced this, but have heard first hand accounts from readers and friends who have.
+We have not personally experienced this, but have heard firsthand accounts from readers and friends who have.

 We have more on this in our section below with tips for safety when travelling in Europe, but just try to keep your valuables out of sight all the time, ideally in zipped and secured pockets.